Malicksdev/Malicksdev/README.md

 - 👋 Hi, I’m @Malicksdev
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in web and mobile app development with Flutter 💙
-- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me ... malicksdev@gmail.com